ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/su-es256-presentation.compact.jwp.wrapped}}>
 Figure: Presentation (SU-ES256, Compact Serialization)

-## Example CBOR-Serialized Single-Use JPT
+## Example CBOR-Serialized Single-Use CPT

 This example is meant to mirror the prior JSON serialization, using [RFC8392] (CWT) and claims from [@I-D.maldant-spice-oidc-cwt#02],